• Twitter

 A network website taxonomy needs to be well thought-out and built in a way that your website shoppers can understand.
 Category labels also need to be clear and well thought-out.
 This often considered website taxonomy best practices.

-Facet or Star website taxonomy
+Facet or star website taxonomy

 A facet or star taxonomy is simple.
 Envision the main topic in the center and related topics radiating out from the center, like a star.
 For example, if the main topic was for tires, categories radiating outward could be racing tires, snow tires, performance street tires, and long-wearing tires.